amylour/everneed/README.md

 **Newsletter - All Users who subscribe**

 Everneed customers are invited to subscribe to Everneed's weekly eco newsletter.
 This form is located on every page in the footer.
 The newsletter service is offered through Mailchimp.
-The newsletter aims to keep customers informed of discounts, new products, sales and environmental issues on a weekely basis.
+The newsletter aims to keep customers informed of discounts, new products, sales and environmental issues on a weekly basis.
 On entering their email and clicking subscribe, the user is brought to a new page in a new tab confirming their subscription to Everneed.
 They may unsubscribe from here or from the bottom of the weekly newsletter.

 <details open>
     <summary>Everneed Newsletter Form</summary>